 What You Need to Know

-When funding real estate investments with a solo 40(k), account owners, their spouse, parents, grandparents, children and spouses, and grandchildren and their spouses aren’t allowed to receive any personal benefits from their investments (see a full list of disqualified parties here).
+When funding real estate investments with a Solo 401K, account owners, their spouse, parents, grandparents, children and spouses, and grandchildren and their spouses aren’t allowed to receive any personal benefits from their investments (see a full list of disqualified parties here).
 This means that any properties purchased must be for renting and/or fix and flip (as long as the work is done by a third-party) not used as the primary residence.

 As an account holder, you cannot provide any services or perform any work yourself.
 It is required that it be done by an unrelated third-party person or vendor.
 This means you cannot even change a lightbulb on your rental property!

 Additionally, the list of disqualified people cannot use the property for any personal benefit such as a vacation home.